 While it may seem more difficult to capture this data, there are tools that can help you get the job done:

-Before analyzing your data, you must clean your data set ‒ especially when working with unstructured text.
+Before analyzing your data, you first need to clean your dataset ‒ especially when working with unstructured text.

 This means that you need to get rid of the noise that usually appears in text-based data.
 For example, if you are classifying a series of product reviews, you should remove special characters, punctuation marks, stopwords (and, too, she, they), HTML tags, etc.